 The body responds to the mind and the spirit.
 If they're arguing with each other, what do you think the body will do?
 Nothing.
 It will keep on doing its own thing until a stronger voice tells it what to do.
 It is just a vessel for the real you, the combination of your spirit and soul.

-heart of another person?
-Who can measure the faith of all those involved?
+can know the heart of another person?
+Who can measure the faith of all

 a dying person?
 Those kinds of heart-issues are only known to God.
 Some